 In December 2018 preparations began for the second year of The Great Christmas Get Together, otherwise known as #MincePieMoments.

-Just like our summer celebrations, during December we are working to build stronger communities by bringing people together.
-We have a particular interest in loneliness, which we know is a big issue for many people at this time of year.
+Just like our summer celebrations, during December we work to build stronger communities by bringing people together.
+At this time of

 As with everything we do, this is inspired by the work that Jo Cox did during her life.
 You can read more about Jo’s work on loneliness here.